Skip to main content

 On mobile: You can capture photos directly from your camera or select images from your photo library.

-Add from Library: If you've previously uploaded a file to your organization, you can reuse it without uploading again.
+Add from Library: If you have previously uploaded a file to your organization, you can reuse it without uploading it again.

 Organizing Your Files